VictoriaLynn74/VictoriaLynn74/README.md

 I’m a passionate economist and research assistant currently pursuing my Master’s in Economics at Kenyatta University.
 I’m driven by a desire to use evidence, policy, and data to make real-world impact—especially in areas like youth employment, income inequality, and women’s economic empowerment.

-💡 I believe that **research only matters if it’s actionable**—that’s why I bridge policy thinking with M&E tools, data analysis, and communication.
+💡 I believe in **research for impact**—that’s why I want to explore how research alongside M&E tools, data analysis, and communication can impact policy making.

 ---